Your go-to guide to travelling with Coeliac disease or gluten intolerance

-My mission is to make this site the go-to gluten free website for fellow travelling Coeliacs and those with gluten sensitivity, providing the best tips, reviews, recipes and a global gluten free restaurant directory.
+My mission is to make this site the go-to gluten free website for fellow travelling Coeliacs and those with gluten sensitivity, providing the best tips, reviews, recipes and a global gluten free and coeliac disease-friendly restaurant directory.
 We live by recommendations and research so if you know a great gluten free place, contact us to let us know about it and get it featured in the directory.

 Happy Gluten Free Travelling!

 I have always been slightly sensitive to gluten.
 For as long as I can remember I would feel bloated and nauseous having eaten too much pizza or overindulged in other gluten filled foods.
 But in my early twenties I was hit with a nasty case of food poisoning from a business trip to Paris – I suspect from the dodgy Croque Monsieur I had in Gard du Nord station while rushing back to get the Eurostar to London, but who knows.
 The obvious side effects continued for about a week and a half, including a mortifying experience at Southwark tube station whilst going home sick from work the following day where I collapsed on the platform.
 I would never have suspected the following nightmare 12 months and the semi-permanent damage to my digestive system.